strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Consume your API

-You can learn how to consume your API with your favorite frameworks, frontend or backend programming languages by choosing one in the list below.
+You can learn how to consume your API with your favorite frameworks, front end or back end programming languages by choosing one in the list below.

 <IntegrationLinksAlt></IntegrationLinksAlt>

 ### Deploy your project

-The next step is to deploy both your Strapi backend and the frontend on the platforms of your choice.
+The next step is to deploy both your Strapi back end and the front end on the platforms of your choice.

-👉 We offer various deployment options for your Strapi backend — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).
+👉 We offer various deployment options for your Strapi back end — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).

 ::::